dvdmtw98/blog/Post Vault/articles/2023-03-19-regex-demystified.md

 ### Examples

-Now lets solve some examples to put to use everything that we have already learned
+Now let's solve some examples to put to use everything that we have already learned

 #### Email Id Validation

-Lets imagine that we have been provided with a list of email ids and we have been tasked with splitting the emails into three segments.
-The first part should contain everything before the `@` sign, the second part should contain the name of the email id provider and everything else after that should be captured in group 3.
+Let's imagine that we have been provided with a list of email ids and we have been tasked with splitting the emails into three segments.
+The first part should contain everything before the `@` sign, the second part should contain the name of the email id provider and everything else after that should be captured in Group 3.

 [Email Id Validation Regex - regex101](https://regex101.com/r/CMS40h/1)